Hey y’all, Merry Christmas! Today I’m talking about The Story Keepers, a little-known tv show. Check it out here!

 Honestly, I don’t think this is a bad show.
 I think it’s meant to be taken holistically rather than episode by episode.
 In the final episode, Ben mentions how by this point, the children (and audience) have learned about the birth and death of Jesus, some of the miracles he’s done, some of his teachings, his attitude towards children, and his mission for all of us as story keepers.
 Is it the best show?
 No, but there are certainly worse shows kids could be watching.
 I think it just requires conversations about where the stories come from.

 Thank you for reading my take on the Story Keepers, I appreciate it.
 Comment below what your favorite story is.
 If you like what I do, consider subscribing to my mailing list and if you want to watch the show, click here.
+If you want something similar, click here.
 Merry Christmas and I’ll see you in the next post!